aeon-toolkit/aeon/docs/mentoring.md

 ##### Description

-`aeon` is looking to introduce a new module for time series anomaly detection.
+`aeon` is looking to extend its module for time series anomaly detection.
 The end goal of this project is to implement the Matrix Profile [1][2] and MERLIN [3] algorithms, but suitable framework for anomaly detection in `aeon` will need to be designed first.
 The mentee will help design the API for the anomaly detection module